Local Expert- Only In Jax

-At the Halsema/Camp Milton trailheads there are restroom facilities as well as benches, trash containers and mile markers along the way.
+At the Halsema/Camp Milton trailheads there are restroom facilities as well as benches, trash containers and mile markers.
 Near the Baldwin access (near mile marker 12) going east you do cross some main roads and a railroad track.
 Cross with caution, but rest assure the roads are visibly marked for pedestrian and bike crossings.

 When you’re starting to feel tired, you can just turn around.
 Since the trail is smooth and paved, any bike can ride on it.
 I’ve seen tandem bikes, mountain bikes, beach cruisers and those with trailers attached for the kids.

 If you want to increase your ride length it is easy to get off the trail at Baldwin and take Brandy Branch and Otis Rd which are good roads with light traffic to ride on.
 Stretches your ride from 30 (back and forth) to 45 + miles.

 The developing Timucuan Trail runs through both Talbot Island State Parks and is scenic and convenient; there is parking at both parks and bicycles are available for rent at Little Talbot State Park at the Ranger Station.

 There are many unique natural sites to explore in this area so head out there early in the morning.
 You might even want to check out the sunrise at Big Talbot Island before embarking on your bike ride.